 Type of Reward: | Mileage | Point-Based |

-Sign-up Bonus Details: | Earn a 75,000-mile bonus after spending $4,000 on purchases in the first 3 months. | New!
-Get up to $1,050 in Chase Travel℠ value!
-New Chase Sapphire Preferred® Card cardholders can earn 60,000 bonus points after spending $4,000 in purchases in their first 3 months from account opening.
-That’s worth $750 when redeemed through Chase Travel.
-Plus, they can get up to $300 in statement credits on Chase Travel purchases within their first year. |
+Sign-up Bonus Details: | New Capital One Venture Rewards Credit Card cardholders can earn 75,000 miles after spending $4,000 on purchases within the first 3 months of account opening. | New Chase Sapphire Preferred® Card cardholders can earn 60,000 bonus points after spending $5,000 on purchases in the first 3 months from account opening. |

 Additional Rewards: | Earn and receive double miles per dollar with every single purchase | Earn and receive Ultimate Reward points with every single purchase, with extra points earned on dining, travel, online grocery purchases, and select streaming services |